On convergence of the generalized Lanczos trust-region method for trust-region subproblems: Numerical experiments

 In the upper bounds for comparison, the ``exact" values of $\la_{opt}$, $\bm x_{opt}$ and $\kappa$ are computed by using the $\tt GLTR$ method \cite{10}, which are listed in Table \ref{tab:13.54} with different $[a,b]$ and $\D$.
 Figure \ref{fig:1449}--Figure \ref{19.1201} plot the curves of $\|(A+\la_k I)\bm x_k+\bm g\|$, $\sin\angle(\bm x_{opt}, \bm x_{k})$, and $\la_{opt}-\la_k$, as well as the upper bounds for comparison as $k$ increases.

-It is obvious to see from the figures that our new upper bounds are much sharper than those of Jia {\it et al}. \cite{5} and Gould {\it et al.} \cite{G.S.}.
-First, it is seen from Figure \ref{fig:1449} that for the upper bounds $\|(A+\la_k I)\bm x_k+\bm g\|$, our bound \eqref{10.57} is about 10 times smaller than \eqref{10.28} (the one due to Gould {\it et al.}), and is about 1000 times smaller than \eqref{10.27} (the one due to Jia {\it et al}.), especially when the condition number $\kappa$ is large.
-Second, Figure \ref{fig:1123} demonstrate that the new upper bound of $\sin\angle(\bm x_{opt},\bm x_k)$ is much smaller than the one due to Jia {\it et al}.
-This is because the spectral seperation $sep(\la_{opt},C_k)$ is usually very small in practice, and the new upper bound \eqref{16.0600} can be much smaller than \eqref{11.2300}; refer to \eqref{eq47}.

-Furthermore, we observe from Figure \ref{fig:1123} that the curve of the upper bound established by Jia {\it et al}. is first up and then down as $k$ increases, especially when $\kappa$ is relatively large.
+It is obvious to see from the figures that our new upper bounds are much sharper than those of Z. Jia {\it et al}. \cite{5} and Gould {\it et al.} \cite{G.S.}.
+First, it is seen from Figure \ref{fig:1449} that for the upper bounds $\|(A+\la_k I)\bm x_k+\bm g\|$, our bound \eqref{10.571} is about 10 times smaller than \eqref{10.28} (the one due to Gould {\it et al.}), and is about 1000 times smaller than \eqref{10.27} (the one due to Z. Jia {\it et al}.), especially when the condition number $\kappa$ is large.
+Second, Figure \ref{fig:1123} demonstrate that the new upper bound of $\sin\angle(\bm x_{opt},\bm x_k)$ is much smaller than the one due to Z. Jia {\it et al}.
+This is because $sep(\la_{opt},C_k)$ is usually very small in practice, and the new upper bound \eqref{16.0600} can be much smaller than \eqref{11.2300}; refer to \eqref{eq47}.
+Furthermore, we observe from Figure \ref{fig:1123} that the curve of the upper bound established by Z. Jia {\it et al}. is first up and then down as $k$ increases, especially when $\kappa$ is relatively large.
 This is because one has to first offset the value of $\widetilde{c}_k$ (which is also increased on $k$, see \eqref{eq47}), by using $\big(\frac{\sqrt{\kappa}-1}{\sqrt{\kappa}+1}\big )^k$.

-Third, we see from Figure \ref{19.1201} that for $\la_{opt}-\la_k$, our bound \eqref{8.26} is much better than \eqref{14.144} due to Jia {\it et al}.
+Third, we see from Figure \ref{19.1201} that for $\la_{opt}-\la_k$, our bound \eqref{8.26} is much better than \eqref{11.15} due to Z. Jia {\it et al}.
 However, it seems that the new upper bound is a little large at the beginning of the iterations.
-This is due to the fact that $\|\bm g\|\cdot\bm e_1^T(T_k+\la_{opt} I)^{-3}\bm e_1$, the denominator of $s_k$ (see \eqref{eq.1234}), can be small at the beginning.
+This is due to the fact that $\|\bm g\|^2\cdot\bm e_1^T(T_k+\la_{opt} I)^{-3}\bm e_1$, the denominator of $s_k$ (see \eqref{eq513}), can be small at the beginning.
 Note that this coincides with the trend of the convergence of $\la_{opt}-\la_k$.